alevosia/typescript-drag-and-drop/README.md

 </p>

 ## Branch Description
-This branch splits the codebase using namespaces and bundled using TypeScript
+This branch splits the codebase using ES6 Modules

 ## Scripts